Nevada Travel Insurance

-Nevada might best be known as the home of Las Vegas, and not unfairly.
+Nevada might best be known as the home of Las Vegas.
 Known as "The Entertainment Capital of the World", Vegas is a world-renowned tourist destination featuring casinos, theaters, street entertainment, restaurants, glitzy resorts, and more.
 But beyond Las Vegas lie a number of opportunities to enjoy the great outdoors.
 The area's natural diversity allows visitors to enjoy natural beauty within its national parks, lakes, mountains, and wide-open spaces, and it also provides an environment ideal for outdoor recreational activities like hiking, biking, fishing, and even skiing.
 As you're planning your trip, make sure to purchase Nevada travel insurance to protect you against any unexpected developments.

 Las Vegas, famously called "Sin City", sees more than 42 million visitors annually.
 It's one of the top three destinations in the country for business conventions and contains the most AAA Five Diamond hotels of any city in the world.
 From the "Welcome to Fabulous Las Vegas" sign to the Caesar's Palace hotel resort, from the Colosseum concert venue to the Egyptian-themed Luxor hotel, icons of the city have cemented its reputation as a larger-than-life oasis of excess.